Skip to main content

 (d) Use Compatible

-Threaten to use Not compatible
+Threaten to use Compatible

-(e) Assist, encourage or induce Compatible
+(e) Assist, encourage or induce Non-compatible

-(f) Seek or receive assistance Not compatible
+(f) Seek or receive assistance Non-compatible

 (g) Allow stationing, installation, deployment Compatible